Home Domains Politics

 2017–2023

-2017 Prime Minister — New Zealand Government
+2017 Prime Minister — New Zealand Government: Jacinda Ardern

 Youngest ever NZ PM when elected; youngest to give birth in office